|Trail Features:||Outstanding views, Alpine Lake, Wildflowers|

 The hike to Iceberg Lake begins behind the cabins near the Swiftcurrent Motor Inn.
 There’s enough parking for roughly 10-15 cars in the lot next to the trailhead.
 However, given the popularity of the area, it’s likely the lot will be full, in which case you’ll have to park in front of the Swiftcurrent Motor Inn.
-This will add a 0.2-mile walk to the trailhead.
+This will add a two-tenths of a mile walk to the trailhead.

 Just beyond the Iceberg Lake Trailhead hikers will turn right at a junction to access the short connector trail that leads to the Ptarmigan Trail.
 This connector trail is a fairly steep climb, and gains roughly 185 feet in only a quarter-of-a-mile.
 However, once on the Ptarmigan Trail, the gain in elevation is much more moderate.